Iraq Regions

 Shero Malkotho

-Tahal: an ancient village in Beth Garmai, near Kirkuk, Iraq.
+Tahal: A village in Beth Garmai, near Kirkuk, Iraq where Mor Pheloxinus Of Mabbug was born

-Takrit: an ancient city west of the Tigris, between Baghdad and Mosul.
-In the golden age of the Syriacs, it was the seat of the Maphryonos of the East from 628 until the end of the twelfth century.
+Takrit: A city west of the Tigris, between Baghdad and Mosul.
+In the golden age of the Syriacs, it was the seat of the Maphrianate of the East from 628 until the end of the twelfth century.

 Tell 'Afro (Talla'far)